joshpope54/Mobile-Chess/README.md

 # Two-Player Board Game for Mobile Phones
 A multiplayer board game that uses two android clients and one java server to communicate.
+Currently android clients are able to connect and play chess against one another when they connect to the server.

 ## Getting Started (Software Based)
-The Java server is run on a remote computer so no need to setup anything involving that.
-For setting up the android app refer below
+The Java Server Should be run remotely.
+Android devices simply require the app to be opened and the play button pressed for the game to start working.

 ### Prerequisites
 * Android Phone or Emulator

 ### Installing
+In order to install the android application you can
-Run the app from android studio with a phone or emulator connected This will install the app onto the device
+*  Run the code from Android Studio and install it on a phone or emulator
-App will automatically connect to the server once opened

---Could provide APKS at certain iteration points
+*  Install the provided APK on your phone.

+Upon opening the android application you can type a username that will be displayed to the other player and press play!

+### Technical Achievements

+*  The Java server validates each individual move is correct
+*  Android clients only show valid moves to the client.
+*  Chechmate and checks are able to be correctly achieved by either player.
+*  All chess rules implemented including the special rules, En Passant, Castling and Pawn Promotion